randymized/fsroute/README.md

 Returns the `fsRoute` object for which is was invoked, allowing chaining.

 ----------
-#### fsRoute.set_handler_caller(caller)
+#### fsRoute.set_determinate_handler_caller(caller)

-This method allows adding a hook that is called whenever a request handler function is called.
-Any given request may result in calls to several request handler functions: one for each indeterminate step and finally one for the determinate handler.
+This method allows adding a hook that is called whenever a determinate request handler function is called.
+Any given request may result in calls to several request handler functions: one for each indeterminate step and finally, if the path is determinate, one for the determinate handler.
+The caller will be called when the determinate handler is to be called.
 One reason one might add such a hook is to allow promise-based request handlers.

 The default handler_caller is:
 ```javascript